-- a) A referral will be made to the child's school counselor to: - Provide an opportunity for educational counseling to determine whether a change in curriculum would resolve the child's truancy and to consider curriculum modifications possible within the current school program. - Request that the counselor consult with the appropriate school staff in an effort to determine whether learning or social/emotional problems may be a cause of the child's truancy, and, if so, make appropriate referrals and/or recommendations. - b) The attendance officer will send a letter to the parent or guardian outlining the provisions of the attendance law, and informing them that their child is in danger of violating the state's "habitual truant" law and the district's open enrollment policy regarding open enrollment.
-The parent or guardian will be encouraged to come in for a meeting to discuss the student's welfare.

-Fifth Incident of Truancy

-- a) The attendance officer will send a letter by first class mail to the parent or guardian.
-The notice shall say: - A statement outlining the provisions of the attendance law, and informing them that their child is now in violation of the state's "habitual truant" law. - A statement of the parent's or guardian's responsibility, under s.
-118.15 (1.)(a), to cause the child to attend school regularly. - A statement that the parent, guardian or child may request program or curriculum modifications for the child and that the child may be eligible for enrollment in a program for children at risk under s.1118.15 (3)(c). - iv) A request that the parent or guardian meet with appropriate school personnel to discuss the child's truancy.
-The notice shall include: - The name of the school personnel with whom the parent or guardian should meet; - The date and time of the meeting; - The name, address and telephone number of a person to contact to arrange a different date, time, or place. - S.118.16(2)(cg)4.
-A statement of the penalties, under s.118.15(5), that may be imposed on the parent or guardian if he or she fails to cause the child to attend school regularly as required under s.118.15(1)(a) and (am). - A statement detailing how and where the parent or guardian may view the pupil's attendance record. - A statement notifying the parent or guardian that habitual truancy may affect the status of an open enrolled student.
+- b) absence and may be delegated to office staff.
+A written record will be maintained for phone contacts related to truancy. - c) At grades 7-12, the student may be assigned detention in an amount as determined at each building site. - 2.
+Third Incident of Truancy - a) A referral will be made to the child's school counselor to: - i) Provide an opportunity for educational counseling to determine whether a change in curriculum would resolve the child's truancy and to consider curriculum modifications possible within the current school program. - ii) Request that the counselor consult with the appropriate school staff in an effort to determine whether learning or social/emotional problems may be a cause of the child's truancy, and, if so, make appropriate referrals and/or recommendations. - b) The attendance officer will send a letter to the parent or guardian outlining the provisions of the attendance law, and informing them that their child is in danger of violating the state's "habitual truant" law and the district's open enrollment policy regarding open enrollment.
+The parent or guardian will be encouraged to come in for a meeting to discuss the student's welfare. - 3.
+Fifth Incident of Truancy - a) The attendance officer will send a letter by first class mail to the parent or guardian.
+The notice shall say: - i) A statement outlining the provisions of the attendance law, and informing them that their child is now in violation of the state's "habitual truant" law. - ii) A statement of the parent's or guardian's responsibility, under s.
+118.15 (1.)(a), to cause the child to attend school regularly. - iii) A statement that the parent, guardian or child may request program or curriculum modifications for the child and that the child may be eligible for enrollment in a program for children at risk under s.118.15 (3)(c). - iv) A request that the parent or guardian meet with appropriate school personnel to discuss the child's truancy.
+The notice shall include: - The name of the school personnel with whom the parent or guardian should meet; - The date and time of the meeting; - The name, address and telephone number of a person to contact to arrange a different date, time, or place. - v) S.118.16(2)(cg)4.
+A statement of the penalties, under s.118.15(5), that may be imposed on the parent or guardian if he or she fails to cause the child to attend school regularly as required under s.118.15(1)(a) and (am). - vi) A statement detailing how and where the parent or guardian may view the pupil's attendance record. - vii) A statement notifying the parent or guardian that habitual truancy may affect the status of an open enrolled student.